dondenoncourt/reimburse/readme.md

   * Project 2: Low Cost City Start Date: 9/1/15 End Date: 9/1/15
   * Project 3: High Cost City Start Date: 9/2/15 End Date: 9/2/15
   * Project 4: High Cost City Start Date: 9/2/15 End Date: 9/3/15

+### Implementation strategy

+I used basic Ruby.
+I could have used Rails and created models for Project, City, and Itinerary.
+With Rails migrations and then populate with seeds.
+And the retrieval of Projects into Itineraries via ActiveRecord queries versus manual population with initialize.
+But that would have been overkill and very noisy.
+Then too, had I done that, I couldn't have stopped myself from doing an HTML-based invoice if not a Prawn PDF and that would get crazy.

+I also slapped all the classes into one file.
+This is not something I normally do but, for the purposes of this exercise, with mini-classes, it was easier to write and easier to read with them all in one file.
+I certainly used TDD for this project because I needed feedback on what I was writing.
+If you look at the git history you can see my developmental process as there are a dozen commits.